 Center for Rare Disease Research

 The Center for Rare Disease Research (CRDR) was established in 2017 as a platform for rare disease research and development.
-CRDR is a national center for advancement of research on rare diseases.
-It is an intellectual, technological, as well as informative hub for rare disease researchers and their collaboration with inducstry, government and academia.
+CRDR is a national center for the advancement of nation-wide research on rare diseases.
+CRDR is an intellectual, technological, and informative hub for rare disease researchers that propels an industry-academia-government-clinic cooperation.

-CRDR aims to approach rare and refractory diseases from reverse translational points of view.
-Reverse translational research (RTR) begins with the symptoms of patients in the real world.
+Due to their complex pathogenesis and rareness, it is very important to approach rare and intractable diseases from reverse translational resaerch's (RTR's) points of views.
+RTR begins from the observations of the patients in the real world.
 By replacing clinical questions into basic research questions, RTR researchers uncover the mechanisms of diseases and direct therapeutics research.
-Due to their complex pathogenesis and rareness, it is very important to approach rare and intractable diseases from RTR points of views.

-The CRDR contains these laboratories as below.
-Additionally, CRDR conducts reverse translational research in collaboration with KAGAMI project in the Division of Frontier Research.
+The CRDR is comprised of these laboratories as below.
+Additionally, CRDR operates RTR in collaboration with KAGAMI project in the Division of Frontier Research.

 Reverse Translational Research Project